cloudflare/cloudflare-docs/content/security-center/investigate/change-categorization.md

 # Change categorization

-Domains are sorted into categories by their content and security type.
-Refer to [domain categories](/cloudflare-one/policies/gateway/domain-categories/) for more information.
-You can request categorization changes in three ways:
+Cloudflare sorts domains into categories based on their content and security type.
+You can request categorization changes via the [Cloudflare dashboard](#change-categorization-via-the-cloudflare-dashboard), [Cloudflare Radar](#radar-feedback), or the [API](#api).

-## API

-You can request categorization changes by creating a [miscategorization API Token](/api/operations/miscategorization-create-miscategorization).

-## Radar feedback

-You can use [Cloudflare Radar](https://radar.cloudflare.com/domains/feedback) to submit feedback to request recategorization.
+For a detailed list of categories, refer to [Domain categories](/cloudflare-one/policies/gateway/domain-categories/).

 ## Change categorization via the Cloudflare dashboard